PRETTY WEIRD BLONDE

 Ben’s father Richardson was a Jazz man, and knew his way around the guitar.
 His mother Rosemarie, dominated on the piano, guitar, and led the duo with her elegant voice.
 Young Ben grew up listening and watching their gigs.
 Sometimes at their shows he would jump in for a quick laugh, attempting to play tambourine or harmonica.
 Those first five years were impressional but the fantasy didn’t last long.

 Ben was the youngest of the family and business had been growing for over 15 years, when suddenly things set ablaze.
 A fire in the waking hours, with no fire insurance, the physical business was destroyed.
 Devastated, Ben’s family still continued to run the business from home.
 Unfortunately, with years of alcohol abuse and juggling family life, the music business became unmanageable.
-Bem’s dad headed south and his mom went north with the kids.
+Ben’s dad headed south and his mom went north with the kids.

 “So I lived with my mom and kept in touch with my dad.
-He wrote me “ride your guitar” and she taught me “steer when you sing…”
+He wrote me ride your guitar and she taught me steer when you sing…”

 Bouncing around towns, my mother stopped performing live and finally stopped drinking.
 She remarried and we settled down on the west side of town off the Rock River.
 Now in his teens, Ben was fumbling around in sports, drugs, art, and music.
 He wrote and played guitar with a high school friend Kyle, who was a drummer, and they jammed in Kyle’s attic.
 (Their first band name, THE ATTIC) not really, but they would laugh about it.
 At that time Ben didn’t take music very seriously, not at all considering music as a profession, but he had a passion for it, like it was in his DNA or something.
 In high school, Ben quotes “I have not yet begun.”

 After years of warehouse, carpentry, and factory jobs, Ben continued to write music and sharpen his performing skills with whomever would want to jam.
 Unsatisfied and growing tired of the various career paths, he headed to college to study art at the University of Wisconsin Rock County.
-After a few years at UW, his passion gravitated towards film so he transferred to UNLV in Las Vegas for a film degree and to better get to know his father.
+After a few years at UW, his passion gravitated towards film so he transferred to UNLV in Las Vegas for a film degree and to live with his father.
 Ben played his first open mics in Vegas and was jamming with his dad nightly.
 This time together gave Ben a great introduction to blues, jazz, mixing, and recording audio.
 His dad always told Ben that he could do it all on his own.
 After about a year, Ben realized that film was so expensive and such a challenging medium that sound engineering was more his style, so he transferred to the University of Chicago to study sound and learn the blues.